ctrueden/ctrueden.github.io/_pages/deus/Saturday14.md

+---
+layout: page
+title: Saturday14
+permalink: /deus/Saturday14
+category: deus
+---
-See ((Talk20060409)) for a list of participants in the Deus rite.
+See [Talk20060409](Talk20060409) for a list of participants in the Deus rite.

 Party has a couple of days of downtime; they hear the news on the 22nd about a mass suicide on all colonized worlds -- even reports from space settlements like Arcadia -- and some theories that they are not really suicides, because some claim to have seen a terrifying demon cleave victims in twain, and disappear with a roar.

-!!Preparation for the rite
+## Preparation for the rite

 Most of the prep work has been done by people more &quot;in the loop&quot; such as Alfadir, who wields the Crown.
 Huntington, however, stands nearby to monitor it.